Training

 We often find that we do a lot of intervention work at GRASAC after the crime has happened.
 We want to be a part of the prevention of rape and sexual assault and inform people about the impact sexual and street harassment is having in our society.

-For more information or to enquire about Bystander Training, please call the admin line on:01452 305421
+For more information or to book Bystander Training please contact us

 We offer consent training in schools.
 This training focuses on the legal definition of consent but also practical examples of when and how consent can be given and what it means to consent.